Brasserie Les Halles

-Brasserie Les Halles was a French-brasserie-style restaurant located on 15 John Street (between Broadway & Nassau Street; in the Financial District) in Manhattan, New York City.
-Previous locations were on Park Avenue South in Manhattan, in Tokyo, Miami, and Washington, D.C.
-Author and television host Anthony Bourdain was the predecessor to the executive chef of Brasserie Les Halles, Carlos Llaguno.
-The restaurant went bankrupt in August 2017.
+Brasserie Les Halles was a French-brasserie-style restaurant originally located on Park Avenue in Manhattan, New York City.
+Other locations were on John Street in Manhattan, in Tokyo, Miami, and Washington, D.C.

-Overview
+Author and television host Anthony Bourdain worked there as executive chef.
+The restaurant featured prominently in his book Kitchen Confidential.

+Les Halles went out of business in August 2017.

+History

-The restaurant was named after Les Halles, the historic central wholesale marketplace in Paris, France.
+The restaurant was opened in 1990 by chefs Jose de Meirelles, Philippe Lajaunie, and Jean-Michel Diot and named after Les Halles, the historic central wholesale marketplace in Paris.
 The restaurant served simple and classic French dishes such as escargot, foie gras, and steak tartare, which was prepared to order at tableside, and was renowned for its pommes frites.
 The original Park Avenue location featured a butcher shop that specialized in French cuts of meat.
-The Park Avenue location was featured prominently in the book Kitchen Confidential by Anthony Bourdain, who also detailed many of Les Halles' recipes in Anthony Bourdain's Les Halles Cookbook.
-The Downtown New York branch occupied the site of the former John Street Theatre, "Birthplace of American Theatre."
+Author and television host Anthony Bourdain worked there in the late 1990s as executive chef.
+The Park Avenue location was featured prominently in the book Kitchen Confidential by Bourdain, who also detailed many of Les Halles' recipes in Anthony Bourdain's Les Halles Cookbook.
+The Downtown New York branch was located at 15 John Street (between Broadway & Nassau Street; in the Financial District) on the site of the former John Street Theatre, "Birthplace of American Theatre."

-The Park Avenue location of Les Halles closed in March 2016.
 The Washington, D.C. location of Les Halles closed in mid-November 2008 following a fifteen-year run.
 Owner Philippe Lajaunie cited difficulty obtaining a new lease as the reason.
-The Miami location is now closed as well.

 In its 2013 user poll, Zagat gave its two New York restaurants each a food rating of 21 out of 30.

+Executive chef Carlos Llaguno died of cancer at age 38 in February 2015.
+Bourdain paid tribute to Llaguno on Facebook saying, "Rest In Peace Chef Carlos Llaguno Garcia.
+A great friend, a great chef, a great person.
+He will be missed by all who knew him."

-In 2018, Les Halles, though closed down, became a memorial to Anthony Bourdain, after his suicide.
+The Park Avenue location of Les Halles closed in March 2016.
+The Miami location closed as well.
+Les Halles went out of business in August 2017.
+In 2018, Les Halles, though closed down, became a memorial to Anthony Bourdain after his suicide.